top of page

 With the work ahead, everyone joined forces to restore the pub in time for its opening on October 19, 2024.
 The garden cleared, the kitchen expanded, and the cellar refurbished to serve fresh local beers.

-We are incredibly fortunate to have Helen and Lee on board to manage the pub.
-They bring a passion for delicious food, a warm welcome and years of experience in running excellent pubs.
+We were incredibly fortunate that Helen and Lee came on board to manage the pub.
+They brought a passion for delicious food, a warm welcome and years of experience in running excellent pubs.

 A heartfelt thank you goes out to everyone who contributed to saving our pub, with special recognition to Gary and Jacqs Selby, who never wavered in their determination to ensure The Barley Mow is preserved for the next century.